mkyoungs/AOSC445ClimateDataScience/week1_how_to_run_python.md

 We highly encourage the use of Jupyter notebooks: a free, open-source, interactive tool running inside a web browser that allows you to run Python code in "cells."
 This means that your workflow can alternate between code, output, and even Markdown-formatted explanatory sections that create an easy-to-follow analysis or "computational narrative" from start to finish.
 Jupyter notebooks are a great option for presentations or learning tools.
 For these reasons, Jupyter is very popular among scientists.
 Most lessons in this book will be taught via Jupyter notebooks.

-*More on Running Python on LEAP Pangeo JupyterHub later*
+*More on Running Python on JupyterHub later*

 ### Other IDEs